syseleven/containerday-workshops/410-sandboxing/README.md

-# gvisor as RuntimeClass
+# Container sandboxing with gVisor

 ## Introduction

 Kubernetes can make use of a runtimeClass to run particular Pods on them.

-The runtime gvisor (runsc) is a handler which works as a kernel proxy for the Pod.
+The runtime gVisor (runsc) is a container sandbox which works as a kernel proxy for the Pod.
 Hereby it adds a layer of security around a Pod and filters syscalls made by the Pod.
-Think of gvisor as of "a kernel in user space".
+Think of gVisor as of "a kernel in user space".

 ## Task

-Install and use gvisor as a runtimeClass in your cluster.
+Install and use gVisor as a runtime in your cluster.

 **This installation is required only once per cluster.
 (Only 1 participant!)**